Torbjörn Nilsson: Playing career

 Nilsson was born in Västerås on 9 July 1954, and raised in Hallstahammar.
 He and his family (father Göte, mother Daisy, the brothers Rolf and Bosse and sister Rose-Marie) moved to Partille, outside Gothenburg, before he started school, and he began his footballing career in Jonsereds IF at the age of seven or eight.
 Nilsson joined IFK Göteborg for the 1975 season, and helped the club climb back to the top tier of Swedish football, Allsvenskan, by winning Division 2 in 1976.
 He tried his luck abroad with PSV Eindhoven, but returned to IFK after only one season.
 He then helped the team to a treble in 1982, the Swedish championship (IFK won both Allsvenskan and the title-deciding play-off), Svenska Cupen, and the UEFA Cup.
 He was awarded Guldbollen, the Swedish footballer of the year award, for his heroics.

 Nilsson moved to Kaiserslautern in Germany, where he played two seasons, and was about to move to Benfica when his former Göteborg manager Sven-Göran Eriksson left that club.
 Instead, Nilsson moved home to Gothenburg and his former club.
 When he ended his playing career after three seasons due to knee problems, Nilsson had led the club to another Swedish Championship, and nearly a European Cup final in 1986.
 IFK was eliminated by FC Barcelona after having won the home leg 3–0.
 They lost the away match by the same score.
 Nilsson still regrets not taking a penalty in the ensuing penalty shootout, which forced two young and inexperienced players — Roland Nilsson and Per Edmund Mordt — to the spot.
 Both missed their penalties.

 It is a mystery to a lot of Swedes how Nilsson with all his talent never really made it big when playing for PSV and Kaiserslautern, but according to himself he was too shy to make it in those rougher top club environments.

-Despite Nilsson's so-so stays abroad, and his short career in the Swedish national team – for whom he played only 28 matches and scored nine goals – he is considered to be one of the greatest Swedish footballers of all time.
-He declined to play for the national team for four years in the early 1980s when he was at his prime, the most important reason for this was a conflict between him and the coach Lars Arnesson, who mixtured a lot with different formations, which did not suit the playing style that Nilsson liked.
+Despite Nilsson's so-so stays abroad, and his short career in the Sweden national team – for whom he played only 28 matches and scored nine goals – he is considered to be one of the greatest Swedish footballers of all time.
+He declined to play for the national team for four years in the early 1980s when he was at his prime, the most important reason for this was that Nilsson not felt comfortable in the national team and the coach Lars Arnesson, who mixtured a lot with different formations, which did not suit the playing style that Nilsson liked.
 He instead concentrated on his club team, but made a comeback in the national team in 1984, scoring a goal in the 3–1 win against Portugal in the 1986 World Cup qualification.
 Nilsson was elected to the Swedish football Hall of Fame in 2003.

-In a Sky Sports interview, March 2020, Sven Goran Eriksson said that Nilsson was the best striker he had ever managed.
+In a March 2020 Sky Sports interview, Sven-Göran Eriksson said that Nilsson was the best striker he had ever managed.